kbrw/ewebmachine/pages/demystify_dsl.md

 end
 ```

-The only thing required now is to add a few plugs to make the whole thing works.
+The only thing left to make the whole thing work is to add a few plugs.
+That's
-That what the macro `Ewebmachine.Builder.Resources.resources_plugs` usually
+what the `Ewebmachine.Builder.Resources.resources_plugs` macro usually does,
-does, but let's use only the required bits
+but let's use only the required bits:

 ```elixir
 defmodule MyApi do